|Earl the Squirrel's Rule #22|

 - It must be objective and verifiable, relying on identifiable and universal traits;

 - It must not amount to "prose with linebreaks" or "whatever the writer presents as poetry";

-- It must be acceptable to all of the different significant readerships, present and past; and,
+- It must be acceptable to different significant audiences, present and past; and,

 - It must include all existing genres, from nursery rhymes and humor to epics and Shakespearean dramas.